 Consignment Inventory Management: The Complete Guide

 There are different ways for retailers to get and sell their inventory.
-The most common being where a retailer purchases their inventory and stocks it in their warehouse for the customers to buy.
+The most common is where a retailer purchases their inventory and stocks it in their warehouse for the customers to buy.
 However, consignment inventory can be a risk-free option for the retailer.

 A wholesaler will bear most of the risks with their inventory since the retailer only purchases once the stock is sold.
-In this case, the wholesaler retains ownership of the inventory until its sold.
+In this case, the wholesaler retains ownership of the inventory until it’s sold.
 If their inventory isn’t bought, the retailer returns it to the wholesaler.

 For a retailer, there are many advantages to using consignment inventory management.
-The first being that the wholesaler will bear all the inventory carrying costs.
+The first is that the wholesaler will bear all the inventory carrying costs.
 Consigned inventory will be perfect for a retailer who doesn’t have any ready cash flow.

 Why Use Consignment Inventory?

 Not everyone has the finances to purchase stock and wait for the customers to make a purchase.
-As a retailer, you might opt for consignment inventory to save on time and money.
+As a retailer, you might opt for consignment inventory to save time and money.
 Here are some reasons why, as a retailer, you need to consider consigned inventory.